ColleagueRiley/Cocoa-in-Pure-C/README.md

 ```

-Now the event can be pushed out using [`sendEvent`](https://developer.apple.com/documentation/uikit/uiapplication/1623043-sendevent) and the window can be updated using [`updateWindows`](https://developer.apple.com/documentation/appkit/nsapplication/1428675-updatewindows)
+The event can be pushed out using [`sendEvent`](https://developer.apple.com/documentation/uikit/uiapplication/1623043-sendevent) and the window can be updated using [`updateWindows`](https://developer.apple.com/documentation/appkit/nsapplication/1428675-updatewindows)

 ```c
 objc_msgSend_void_id(NSApp, sel_registerName("sendEvent:"), e);